AlfredoPizarro/mtr-test/README.md

 # mtr-test
-Container prepared to run an infinite mtr test
+Container prepared to run an infinite mtr test to check latency between etcd members.

 It will create a container using rhel8/support-tool image and running mtr to test 3 endpoints.
 It will use the host context so the test is perform directly from the main node's interface and not from the SDN.